3N4N/luzarsblog/_posts/2020-04-28-building-a-character.md

 here, I had to transform an action figure into a living, breathing, hurting human being.
 Coming to this phase, the story about a man getting bit by a spider caught my eyes.
-Because that would mean he has to figure out how to deal with his newfound powers and responsibilities---an interesting struggle.
+Because that would mean he has to figure out how to deal with his newfound powers and responsibilities--an interesting struggle.
 But, if he has to learn to be a more responsible person, does it not make more sense if the man is not a man at all, but a teenager on the cusp of manhood?
 Why, yes!
 It does!
 And, the analogy of shooting webs,